Digital transformation

 How many times have you experienced a project where the live implementation has been celebrated only to find a few weeks later that staff are struggling to adopt the new system?
 I always recommend retaining the project structure until well after ‘go-live’ to ensure that business benefits start to be realised.
 By all means celebrate the achievement but do it once the new system is stable and benefits have started to be realised

-This also helps to avoid remaining in the ‘Valley of Death’ (also known as VOD) for too long.
+This also helps to avoid remaining in the ‘Valley of Despair’ (also known as VOD) for too long.
 A problem I have seen in several organisations is where multiple changes are implemented without taking time to stabilise and support between each phase.
 Essentially the organisation takes a dip in performance whilst still in the VOD from the previous change.
 Clearly this is unsustainable and will require serious intervention.

 There is a lot you can do in advance of going live to ensure the transition is as smooth as possible.
 I find that applying a formal change management framework from the outset of the project is vital to its overall success.
 As you will have seen from the previous article I favour basing my framework on the 8 Steps to Change model developed by Dr John Kotter.
 Whichever model you use though, it is important that this runs in parallel to your project management methodology.